Iopertot/Emerald/README.md

+# Emerald
+Personal Audio book app
-# emerlad
+#
-Audio book listenin app built using electron and html5 audio
+Made using electron.js and html5 audio
+#
+Runs m4a files and remembers audio states
+#